Chiraglohar276/How-To-Tube/README.md

 ## The Overview

-This project was a Group Programming task - set as part of the Software Engineering Immersive Course from General Assembly.

 This task involved working together to develop a Full Stack application using the core technologies of - PostgreSQL, Python, Flask and React.
-This Project took place over 6 working days.
 Whilst we are all familiar with React and JavaScript - SQL databases and Python & Flask are new technologies to us - so this was both a practicing and learning experience.

 When consulting as part of a team, it was decided to design an app to do with learning.
 What we came up with was a streaming platform app that allowed users to post Videos and comments, follow other users and view videos based on personal interests.